-Course No: 11030 Year 11 Biology (2 units - Year 11) 15030 Year 12 Biology (2 units - Year 12) Board Developed Course.
+Course No: 11030 Year 11 Biology (2 unit - Year 11)

+15030 Year 12 Biology (2 unit - Year 12)

-16644 Living World Science Life Skills
+■ 16644 Living World Science Life Skills

 The Year 11 course investigates cellular structure and provides a basis for understanding the way in which multicellular organisms transport and absorb nutrients and carry out gas exchange.
 Exploring variations in the structures and functions of organisms provides an understanding of the effects of the environment on living things and on biodiversity.